 Meanwhile, “Football” is actually a completely different sport in most parts of the world.

-And, so to my dear ex-wife, consider this: I was right about beer and dogs, and you love them now.
+So to my dear ex-wife, consider this: I was right about beer and dogs, and you love them now.
 If you give baseball a chance, you might just come to love it as well.

 “Basketball, hockey and track meets are action heaped upon action, climax upon climax, until the onlooker’s responses become deadened.
 Baseball is for the leisurely afternoons of summer and for the unchanging dreams.” ~~Roger Kahn